bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

 * The **Probe** button |probe| is modal.
 When selected and the mouse button is depressed, the X and Y pixel location of the tip of the cursor is displayed, along with the intensity or color of the selected pixel.
 The value of color instance pixels is specified in RGB coordinates.
 For monochrome instances, both a Stored Pixel value (SP) and a Modality Pixel value (MO) are displayed.
 The MO value is calculated as ``SP * RescaleSlope + RescaleIntercept``, where RescaleSlope and RescaleIntercept are DICOM values obtained from DICOM instance file.

 .. |probe| image:: OHIFProbe.png
-* The **Elliptse** button |ellipse| is modal.
+* The **Ellipse** button |ellipse| is modal.
 When selected, dragging the cursor with the mouse button depressed, or clicking on two locations in a (sub)viewport defines an elliptical region of interest.
 Ellipse metadata is also displayed.
 This includes the ellipse area in pixels.
 On monotone instances, the mean and standard deviation of the intensities of the pixels within the ellipse are also displayed.

   An ellipse can be moved by clicking on its border and dragging it while holding down the mouse button.
 The ellipse metadata can be moved separately from the ellipse by dragging it.
 An ellipse can be resized by dragging one of the small circles that control the size and shape of the ellipse.